 In Year 8 students continue to explore different genres of music through listening/appraising tasks, group compositions and solo keyboard performances.
 They develop their skills in reading and understanding notation as well as continuing to develop their understanding of key musical terms.

 This year is used as a foundation year in preparation for Key Stage 4.
 Students learn about different styles of music and compose music using the ICT music notation software.
 They develop their performing skills on the keyboard as well as on their own chosen instruments and start to build up a repertoire of performances as well as building their own confidence.
-They also learn more about their chosen instrument/s in terms of its History, how to maintain it, how to rehearse effectively and health and safety issues.
+They also learn more about their chosen instrument/s in terms of its history, how to maintain it, how to rehearse effectively and health and safety issues.

 Key Stage 4

-Year 10 have just started the Rock School Level 2 in performance for music practitioners course.
-They research into different styles of music and were those styles were developed from.
+Students are completing the Rock School Level 2 in performance for music practitioners course.
+They research into different styles of music and where those styles were developed from.
 They learn about their chosen instrument/s in terms of its history, how to maintain it, how to rehearse effectively and health and safety issues.
 Students research into the best way of rehearsing in terms of warm ups, choosing repertoire and techniques for their chosen instrument/s.
 They continue to develop their performing skills on their chosen instruments so that they build up a performance repertoire in preparation for the final performance exam after Christmas in Year 11.
 Students have performance review lessons in which they perform to a peer and constructively evaluate someone else’s performance.
 By the end of Year 10 they will perform in front of a small group of peers.
 In Year 11 they will perform to a larger group of students and then they will perform to an external audience for their final exam.
 Students continually evaluate their performances/rehearsals so that improvements can be made.

 The music faculty is fully equipped with one main teaching classroom and a second classroom for part-time music lessons.
 Both classrooms contain 16 keyboards, piano and drum kit.
 There are also 2 rehearsal rooms containing a piano and 2 keyboards, a studio and a live room containing electric and bass guitars.